cockroachlabs/open-sourced-interview-process/README.md

 The purpose of an interview is to obtain information about a candidate in order to predict future performance.
 To accomplish this, we rely on Exercise-Based Interviewing.
 Exercise based interviews can include case studies, group exercises involving role play or discussions, individual exercises, or presentations.
 They allow for our interviewers to witness the direct application of a candidate’s abilities to competencies required for the role.
 Rather than guess if a candidate can do the job based on their answers to behavioral questions, we ask for candidates to show.
 During the interview, candidates are asked to complete exercises that are similar to the initiatives they would complete when actually working in the position on a day to day basis.

 For engineering positions, we use coding and system design questions.
 For non-tech, we use job-based simulations in the form of case studies, individual exercises, and/or presentations.
-We are not currently open sourcing our technical interview questions, however, the following are some examples of what to expect when going through the interview process with Cockroach Labs:

-1. Median Data Structure: Develop a data structure that is better than this "brute force" median computation.
-The data structure needs to support insert, delete and retrieval of the median.

-2. Regex engine: Implement a subset of regex matching

-3. Minimum snippet window: Given K sets of integers, find the minimum interval containing one from each set

 For more information about the different exercises we use in our interview process, please review the different department areas.